Gomka/gomkaBot/README.md

 `robalada cleanse [int]`: If the message was sent by the author of the bot, deletes the n string in the list of robaladas from the database.

 `robalada all`: Prints all the strings in the database.
+Only the bot owner can issue this command to prevent massive spam.

 `robalada last`: Indicates the total ammount of robaladas and prints the last one added.

 `robalada num [int]`: Prints the nth robalada.

-- if a message contains the word `robalada` and is not triggering the previous commands listed, the bot will print a random string from the robalada database.
+- if a message contains the word `robalada` and is not triggering the previous commands, the bot will print a random string from the robalada database.